bark-community/.github/profile/README.md

 - **Utility and Governance Token:** Positioning the BARK Token as both a utility for transactions and a governance token for active community participation.
 - **Allowed Fees:** Implementing a dynamic fee structure, allowing for flexibility and ensuring the sustainability of the ecosystem.
+- **Solana Blockchain Integration:** Leveraging the Solana blockchain for efficient and scalable transactions, enhancing the overall performance and user experience.
+- **SPL-2022 Standard Token:** The BARK Token adheres to the SPL-2022 standard, allowing it to collect transaction fees and be used for the greater good within the ecosystem.

 ## BARK Token: Empowering Transactions, Ensuring Stability – An Immutable Journey